cmitsakopoulos/Paris-Saclay_Notes/Object_Oriented_Programming/Project/instructions.md

 Error is a function of the weights which exist within the NN; considering that error will deviate depending on the quality of the output, which quality is dependent on the weights, this is self-evident.

+With backpard pass, or back propagation, the purpose is to find the direction of improvement; to compute the gradient in which error will be minimal, which as a function of weight, will help elucidate the best fitting NN model.

+Response to "purpose of this forwards backwards process"?: